GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/03.421-430/08.Hushed-Was-the-Evening-Hymn/docs.md

 ---
+title: |
-title: 428.
-Hushed Was the Evening Hymn
+    428. Hushed Was the Evening Hymn - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 428.
+Hushed Was the Evening Hymn.
+Hushed was the evening hymn,  The temple courts were dark,  The lamp was burning dim  Before the sacred ark,  When suddenly a voice divine  Rang through the silence of the shrine.
+    keywords:  |
-    keywords: Church Hymnal, Hushed Was the Evening Hymn, Hushed was the evening hymn,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Hushed Was the Evening Hymn, Hushed was the evening hymn.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 428. HUSHED WAS THE EVENING HYMN
+####  Church Hymnal 1941,

 ```txt
 1.